 Put some compost in the bottom of the pot.
 After carefully removing the rootball from the old pot insert it into the new container and refill with the potting mix.
 Make sure the plant is centered and sits neither too high or too low in the new pot.

 Firm the compost carefully around the roots.
 Water the plant until the water runs out at the bottom of the pot.
-Let the compost dry out a bit before you rewater the plant.
+Let the compost dry out a bit before you water the plant again.
 That's it!